ferrilab/ferrilab/radium/doc/radium.md

 use when the underlying primitive does not support them.
 For instance, pointers do not (at time of writing) support atomic bit-wise or numeric operations, and so cannot be used with any of the `.fetch_modify()` methods.
-Attempting to call these methods will cause a compiler error when the `Self::Item` type is unsuitable.
+Attempting to call these methods will cause a compiler error when the underlying primitive type is unsuitable.

 ## Usage